chargeforbharat/LECCS/README.md

-# Charge For Bharat repository
+# LECCS repository

 ## Introduction

-Charge For Bharat is a global consortium of companies who are leaders in the space of Electic Vehicles and Electric vehicle infrastructure who have come together with the intention to promote open standards through the adoption of LECCS.
-'Light Electric Combined Charging System'
+'Light Electric Combined Charging System' is an open source charging standard aimed at making interoperability of charging easy and seamless.
 LECCS is the charging standard comprising of two parts

 1. Connector specification